-Using coverage path planning methods for parking lot exploration
+Using coverage path planning methods for car park exploration

-In order to plan the traversal of a parking lot, the map of the parking lot should be divided into smaller regions.
-As most of parking lots consist of polygonal obstacles, trapezoidal cell decomposition can be used for dividing the map.
-The cells can be treated as a grid, so the base idea of wavefront algorithm can be used for planning the traversal of the cells.
-The main advantage of wavefront algorithm is that it can take personal preferences into account by modifying the distance values of the cells.
+In order to plan the traversal of a car park, the map of the car park should be divided into smaller regions.
+As most car parks consist of polygonal obstacles, trapezoidal cell decomposition can be used to divide the map.
+The cells can be treated as a grid, so wavefront algorithm core concepts can be used to plan the traversal of the cells.
+The main advantage of the wavefront algorithm is that it can take personal preferences into account by modifying the distance values of the cells.

 Rectangular cell decomposition

-As rectangular decomposition is based on trapezoidal cell decomposition, it can be only used in polygonal environments.
-If the map contains nonpolygonal obstacles, the bounding boxes of the obstacles should be taken into consideration for decomposing the map.
-Trapezoidal cell decomposition decomposes the map by only one axis (x or y), so the decomposed map may contain cells of large areas.
-The main disadvantage of this method is that the traversal of the cells is not unequivocal, a path should be planned inside the cell, from which all of the free parking spaces can be seen.
+As rectangular decomposition is based on trapezoidal cell decomposition, it can only be used in polygonal environments.
+If the map contains nonpolygonal obstacles, the bounding boxes of the obstacles should be taken into account when decomposing the map.
+Trapezoidal cell decomposition decomposes the map using only one axis (x or y), so the decomposed map may contain cells covering large areas.
+The main disadvantage of this method is that the traversal of the cells is not unequivocal, so a path should be planned inside a cell from which all of the free parking spaces can be seen.

-Rectangular cell decomposition decomposes the map by x and y axes, too.
-The final cells are the intersections of the cells decomposed by x and y axes.
-The final cells are smaller and rectangular, which leads to the main advantage of this method, every cell has only one neighbouring cell in each direction.
-An example of a decomposed map can be seen in Figure 10, where colourful rectangles indicate the cells.
+Rectangular cell decomposition decomposes the map using both x and y axes.
+The final cells are the intersections of the cells decomposed by these axes.
+The final cells are smaller and rectangular, which is the main advantage of this method; every cell has only one neighbouring cell in each direction.
+An example of a decomposed map can be seen in Figure 10, where the coloured rectangles indicate the cells.